briggsprashar/sports_metric_analysis/README.md

-# lets aim at creating a peofessional readme nt a student project readme.
+# lets aim at creating a professional readme not a student project readme.

+Please read the project_workflow folder outside this repo

 ## SB Athletics Performance Analytics